oren0e/csc_models/README.md

 # csc_deployable
-Caesarian Section Classification model with API (deployed to AWS)
+Caesarian Section Classification data.
+A simple comparison of models for classification.